ZsoltTanko/inline-llm-lens/docs/EXTENDING.md

 3. **Use it downstream** — usually inside `OpenAICompatibleClient.buildRequest` (or your new provider).
 Send the field only when non-empty so non-supporting models aren't broken.
 4. **Write a test** if the field changes wire-format output.
 The `URLProtocol` stub in `OpenAICompatibleClientTests` can capture the request body and assert against it.

-`reasoningEffort` (added late in MVP) is the canonical example — search the codebase for it to see all the touch points.
+`reasoningEffort` is the canonical example — search the codebase for it to see all the touch points.

 ## Change the default hotkey